modulo-medito/ti-c2000-cmake-meson/README.md

 # TI C2000 CMake Meson

 ## Introduction
-It is a demo LED blinking project using the CMake build tool for learning.<br>
+It is a demo LED blinking project using the CMake / Meson build tool for learning.<br>
-Demo project using Texas Instrument C2000 F280039C launch pad.
+Run on the **Texas Instrument C2000 F280039C launch pad**.

 Key features listed below:
-1. Can be built with CMake
+1. With CMake build tool support
-2. Can be built with Meson
+2. With Meson build tool support
-3. Can be built with TI Code Composer Studio (CCS)
+3. With TI Code Composer Studio (CCS) build support
-4. With FreeRTOS realtime operating system
+4. Using FreeRTOS realtime operating system

 ## How to build the project?
 ### Prerequisites